Reasons to study this course

 A varying number of units depending on the pathway you take.
 Topics are likely to include: Creating Systems to Manage Information and Using Social Media in Business.
 Other units delivered may include Information Technology Systems, Programming, Website Development, Data Modelling, Computer Games Development and Cyber Security.

 You will be able to take part in national competitions such as Apps for Good, First Tech Challenge UK, Cyber Discovery and local competitions such as Barclays Tech Innovation.
 Visits from organisations offering apprenticeships including Barclays Bank and other local apprenticeship schemes.

-Many IT students go on to study IT at university for example a degree in Information Management, Digital Management Solutions, Computer Networks Security or Computer Science.
+Many IT students go on to study degrees in Information Management, Digital Management Solutions, Computer Networks Security or Computer Science.
 This qualification will equip you with a broad range of technical skills, which are suitable for employment or an apprenticeship.

 Pearson BTEC National Information Technology Student Book (For the 2016 Specification) by Phillips, Jarvis, Fishpool, McGill, Cook, Atkinson-Beaumont

 Pearson BTEC National Level 3 Information Technology: Unit 1 by PM Heathcote